TommyTeaVee/FakeNews/README.md

 **About**

--   This projects design is based from mobile perspective
+-   This projects design is based from a mobile perspective
--   Fakenews was designed for YRGO WU20 "Fake News Assignment" _You're going to build a news feed with fake news articles._
+-   Fakenews was designed for YRGO WU20 "Fake News Assignment"
--   This project contains php, html, css, and a database
+-   _"You're going to build a news feed with fake news articles."_

 ## Installation guide